precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v1-2.md

 ---
 title: Porting from 1.x to 2.x
 permalink: couple-your-code-porting-v1-2.html
-keywords: api, adapter, version, timestep, action
+keywords: api, adapter, version, time step, action
 summary: "This guide helps you to upgrade from preCICE 1.x to preCICE 2.x."
 redirect_from: couple-your-code-porting-adapters.html
 ---